summerwind/gh-app-auth/README.md

 ## GitHub Actions

-You can run GitHub Apps authentication on GitHub Actions to get a installation token as follows.
+You can run `gh-app-auth` on GitHub Actions to get a installation token as follows.

 ```
 - id: gh-app-auth